sammontakoja/defusing-bomb/README.md

     - Implemented with Microsoft SQL Server.
 - Module [test](test/README.md) verify rest-api end points works as expected.
     - Implemented with Kotlin, JUnit5 and Test Container.

-Each module produce Docker image so the whole stack could be tested in any environment with docker engine.

-## How to run and test all the modules

-TODO